jakeitaylor/FilmWebService/README.md

 ## Required Software
 - Eclipse IDE
 - Google Cloud Eclipse plugin
 -- To setup: Navigate to the Eclipse Marketplace (Help->Eclipse Marketplace) and install Google Cloud Tools.
 - Google App Engine server running on Eclipse
--- To setup: NAvigate to servers tab and create a new server.
+-- To setup: Navigate to servers tab and create a new server.
 Under the Google folder select App Engine Standard and ensure the details are setup correctly:
 ```bash
 Host name: localhost
 Server port: 8080